aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 #.
 Keep an eye out for Application Timelines.
 #.
 Solve multiple of these :ref:`newcomer_good_first_issue` to demonstrate your skills,
    and improve your chances of selection.
 #.
-Refer the Projects Ideas list for details on tentative projects.
+Refer to the Projects Ideas List for details on tentative projects.

      - `GSoC2023 <https://github.com/nexB/aboutcode/wiki/GSOC-2023>`_